vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/The Weight of Our Hearts.md

 #### Moves
 - **Obsidian Wings**: When The Clawed Butterfly enters the scene, give her either **flying** or **frenzy**.
 As a soft move, The Clawed Butterfly can switch between *flying* or *frenzy*.
 This tag can be renewed as a hard move.
 - **Bladed Skin**: When The Clawed Butterfly takes a physical harm or subdue status, reduce the tier of the status by 2.
 When you make a move too close to her, you take *cut-1* from the obsidian shards flying around.
-- **Sunlight Sensitivity**: When exposed to sunlight, The Clawed Butterfly's powers start to neutralize (*Weakened-2*).
+- **Sunlight Sensitivity**: When exposed to unavoidable sunlight, The Clawed Butterfly's powers start to neutralize (*Weakened-2*).
 During a solar eclipse, they gain *Empowered-2* instead.
 - ---
-- **Queen of the Tzitzimimeh**: If the stars are out, scream towards the sky and summon a Tzitzimitl (add new Danger: Tzitzimimeh).
+- **Queen of the Tzitzimimeh**: Scream towards the sky and summon a Tzitzimitl (add new Danger: Tzitzimimeh).
+If the stars are out, summon two instead.
 - **Claw and Slash**: Slash with talons and stone swords (*Eviscerate-4*).
 - **Food Found**: Twice per scene, involve an bystander (*Bystander*).
 - **Revitalize**: Eat an organ (reduce 3 tiers of a physical harm status).
 ---
 - An obsidian-taloned limb is spawned through a wound.
 - Cackle wildly when eating flesh or trying to dig into someone's abdomen.
-- Thrash when their morals are appealed to or when they hear something they don't want to.
+- Thrash or show disgust when their morals are appealed to or when they hear something they don't want to.
 - Their eyes dart, their ears perk up, the nostrils flare as they recognize fresh meat is nearby.
 - Secure themselves, look up, and inhale deeply and sharply after giggling.